MystenLabs/sui/crates/sui-framework/docs/sui-framework/vdf.md

 Hash an arbitrary binary <code>message</code> to a class group element to be used as input for <code>vdf_verify</code>.

 The <code>discriminant</code> defines what class group to use and should be the same as used in <code>vdf_verify</code>.
 The
-<code>discriminant</code> should be encoded as a big-endian encoding of the negation of the negative discriminant.
+<code>discriminant</code> should be encoded as a big-endian encoding of the absolute value of the negative discriminant.

 <pre><code><b>public</b> <b>fun</b> <a href="vdf.md#0x2_vdf_hash_to_input">hash_to_input</a>(discriminant: &<a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;, message: &<a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;): <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;